moira-alert/doc/source/user_guide/efficient.rst

 This state means that you should do something to prevent ERRORs in the future.
 Not immediately: maybe you should order more hardware from your vendor, or plan to optimize code in the next iteration.
-You can configure less intrusive notification channels here, like email.
+You can configure less intrusive delivery channels here, like email.

 Metrics can be in this state for days or even weeks.